marcosmoura/generator-scaffold/README.md

 ## Install dependencies from a existent project

-If a project was built using Scaffold you need to install all dependencies locally to run and start.
+If a previous project was built using Scaffold you will need to install all dependencies locally to run.
 For this you just need to execute `yo scaffold:install` and the generator will install all NPM packages and all Bower dependencies.

 ## Grunt tasks